GreenfishK/DataCitation/README.md

 These data can now be display on a human-readable landing page.

 # Installation
+Warning: The installation process has so far only been tested on Linux Mint v20 (Ulyana).
+The installation command (see below) might not work on Windows, however, the latest version of the package can be downloaded
+here: https://anaconda.org/Greenfish/rdf_data_citation/files and installed manually.
-To install this package first make sure that anaconda is installed on your system. simply call conda install -c greenfish rdf_data_citation
+To install this package first make sure that conda and conda-env is installed on your system.
+Then, simply call "conda install -c greenfish rdf_data_citation" from the terminal.